madmaxvoltro/Ashveil/README.md

 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

+## Ethics & Responsible Use

+Ashveil is designed solely for educational purposes, ethical red teaming, and malware research training in controlled, consent-based environments.
+It must never be used on real systems without explicit permission.

+By using this tool, you agree to abide by all applicable laws and responsible disclosure practices.

 ## Acknowledgments

 - **Rootkit Code**: The rootkit used in this project was **not created by the author** but was sourced from another project.
 Credits go to the original creator for the rootkit code byte77.